CtrlK

 Distinctiveness Conflict Risk

-Has a clear niche with the specific path '.agent/specs/' and distinct focus on specification management with validation against implementation, unlikely to conflict with general documentation or code skills.
+The specific path '.agent/specs/' and the focus on specification documents with acceptance criteria and validation against implementation creates a clear niche that is unlikely to conflict with general documentation or code skills.

 3 / 3